nxadm/rakudo-pkg/docs/README.md

 ## Using rakudo-pkg on Travis

-You can use rakudo-pkg to speed-up the continuous integration of your Perl 6 module on [Travis](https://travis-ci.org) and other CI systems.
-Since this package is going to be downloaded in the install phase, you don't need to specify a language (by default, it will install Ruby). *Don't* specify `perl6` since this will download and build perl6 from source.
+You can use rakudo-pkg to speed-up the continuous integration of your Raku modules on [Travis](https://travis-ci.org) and other CI systems.
+Since this package is going to be downloaded in the install phase, you don't need to specify a language (by default, it will install Ruby). *Don't* specify `perl6` since this will download and build it from source.
 Note that rakudo-pkg does not exist for Precise Pangolin, so use trusty(default) or newer.